Tarrant County Jail

 Dietary accommodations: Medical, religious, and other approved special diets are addressed through jail health services and food service policies.

-Education, Work, and Skill-Building Opportunities
+Education, Work, and Programs

 Jail Industries: Participants produce items such as inmate mattresses, covers, clothing, and specialized leather goods used by the Sheriff’s Office.
-This in-house manufacturing saves taxpayer money and accelerates turnaround of needed items.

 (For program access and current availability, use the Detention Bureau’s re-entry services page linked from the main Detention Bureau hub.)